empathicqubit/vscode-cc65-debugger/README.md

 `preprocessCommand` option.

-If you have included any optimizations (`-Osir`) you should probably turn those off, however, efort has been made to trace some of them.
+If you have included any optimizations (`-Osir`) you should probably turn those off, however, effort has been made to trace some of them.

+You may also want to look at the [full Assembly project template](src/tests/asm-project), and the [C project template](src/tests/simple-project).

 ## Changes needed to your code